Latency Adjustable Transformer Encoder for Language Understanding: Introduction

 \section{Introduction}

 Recently, Transformer \cite{vaswani2017attention} based architectures achieved remarkable success in various Natural Language Processing (NLP) tasks.
 However, the training difficulty, inference latency, and small size of available datasets are the main concerns with using these models in real applications \cite{strubell2020energy}.
 Fine-tuning a pre-trained language model on downstream tasks mitigates some of these concerns, including training effort and dataset size.
-GPT \cite{radford2018improving}, BERT \cite{devlin2018bert}, and XLNet \cite{yang2019xlnet} are examples of recent state-of-the-art pre-trained language models.
-The number of parameters in these models is more than hundreds of millions.
-Hence, the computational complexity bears billions of Floating Point Operations (FLOPs) for processing a single sample.
+BERT \cite{devlin2018bert}, XLNet \cite{yang2019xlnet}, GPT \cite{brown2020language}, Llama \cite{touvron2023llama}, and Gemma \cite{team2024gemma} represent a spectrum of pre-trained language models, ranging from earlier developments to the latest advancements.
+These models vary significantly in size, ranging from hundreds of millions to hundreds of billions of parameters.
+Hence, the computational complexity bears trillions of Floating Point Operations (FLOPs) for processing a single sample.
 In some cases, the inference phase computational effort is beyond the ability of resource-limited systems such as edge devices.
 Therefore, baseline Transformer models cause unacceptable latency and energy usage limitations in such devices.

-One of the most effective pre-trained language models is Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin2018bert}, which has multi-layer Transformer-based architecture.
-BERT\textsubscript{base} consists of an embedding layer and 12 stacked encoder layers.
-Each encoder contains an attention layer with 12 heads and multiple fully connected layers.
-There are about 110M parameters in BERT\textsubscript{base} model, the pre-training of which has taken 79 hours on 64 Tesla V100 GPUs \cite{strubell2020energy}.
+BERT (Bidirectional Encoder Representations from Transformers) and GPT (Generative Pre-trained Transformer) are two landmark architectures in the development of large language models (LLMs).
+BERT, introduced by Google, uses a bidirectional training approach, allowing it to capture context from both directions of a sentence simultaneously.
+This makes it particularly effective for tasks like sentence classification, question answering, and named entity recognition, where understanding relationships between words is crucial \cite{devlin2018bert}.
+On the other hand, GPT, developed by OpenAI, takes an autoregressive approach, generating text word by word in a unidirectional manner.
+Starting with GPT-1 and evolving through GPT-4, GPT has proven its strength in creative and coherent text generation, conversational AI, and text summarization, making it a highly flexible model for both content generation and interactive applications \cite{radford2018improving, brown2020language}.